genome/mendelscan/gmt-web/content/documentation.md

 ### score: Variant Scoring and Prioritization ###

-The "score" command of MendelScan takes 4 inputs:
+The `score` command of MendelScan takes 4 inputs:

 1. A pedigree file in [PED format][PED] that indicates the name, gender, and affectation status of the samples in the VCF.
 Samples in the VCF but not in the PED file will be treated as affected females.
 2. A VCF file that has been annotated with dbSNP information (a task that can be completed with the current dbSNP VCF file and the [joinx][] utility).